-I started Creative Acting Classes for Kids (CACK) in 2015, as a way to get Primary School children learning 'real' drama-that of Improvisation, Devising, Clowning, Mask, Mumming, Street Theatre and Characterisation.
+I started Creative Awesome Confident Kids (CACK) in 2015, as a way to get Primary School children learning 'real' drama-that of Improvisation, Devising, Clowning, Mask, Mumming, Street Theatre and Characterisation.

 I worked hard during my high school years, and achieved a High Distinction in a double major for drama.
 I was lucky enough to score lead roles in both the Drama and Musical productions in year 10, year 11 and 2 in year 12!